gwcsrm21/gwcsrm21.github.io/syllabus.md

   - Giving short and long oral presentations

 ## Assignments
 The course will not include any exams.
-Students will be expected to do substantial reading and writing, both within and outside of their field.
+Students will be expected to practice reading and writing, both within and outside of their field.
 Students will be expected to make progress on a research project throughout the semester, and will give a final writeup and presentation.
 A large part of your grade will be based on class participation!

 ## Academic Honesty
 All work submitted must be your own. *This is especially important for written assignments* -- you may **NOT** submit text copy and pasted from any other source!
 Don't do it!
 Ever!